Retinylidene protein

-Retinylidene proteins, or rhodopins in a broad sense, are proteins that use retinal as a chromophore for light reception.
+Retinylidene proteins, or rhodopsins in a broad sense, are proteins that use retinal as a chromophore for light reception.
 They are the molecular basis for a variety of light-sensing systems from phototaxis in flagellates to eyesight in animals.
 Retinylidene proteins include all forms of opsin and rhodopsin (in the broad sense).
 While rhodopsin in the narrow sense refers to a dim-light visual pigment found in vertebrates, usually on rod cells, rhodopsin in the broad sense (as used here) refers to any molecule consisting of an opsin and a retinal chromophore in the ground state.
 When activated by light, the chromophore is isomerized, at which point the molecule as a whole is no longer rhodopsin, but a related molecule such as metarhodopsin.
 However, it remains a retinylidene protein.
 The chromophore then separates from the opsin, at which point the bare opsin is a retinylidene protein.
 Thus, the molecule remains a retinylidene protein throughout the phototransduction cycle.